-- 7.1 Prizes awarded for all the positions of Competitors who tie will be added together and shared equally. - 7.2 If two or more drivers or teams finish the season with the same number of points, the higher place in the Championship shall be awarded to: - a) The holder of the greater number of first place finishes. - b) If the number of first place finishes is the same, the holder of the greater number of second place finishes. - c) If the number of second place finishes is the same, the holder of the greater number of third place finishes, and so on until a winner emerges. - d) If the above-described procedure fails to produce a result, SCCA Pro Racing will nominate the winner according to such criteria as it deems fit.
+- 7.1 Prizes awarded for all the positions of Competitors who tie will be added together and shared equally. - 7.2 If two or more drivers or teams finish the season with the same number of points, the higher place in the Championship shall be awarded to: - a.
+The holder of the greater number of first place finishes. - b.
+If the number of first place finishes is the same, the holder of the greater number of second place finishes. - c.
+If the number of first and second place finishes is the same, the holder of the greater number of third place finishes.
+In the event of a continued tie the process will continue until a winner is determined. - d.
+If the above described procedure fails to produce a result, SCCA Pro Racing will nominate the winner according to such criteria as it deems fit.